 In the Layout Tab, select which Data Fields will appear on the report.
 For each Data Field chosen, the report will automatically create a column header and the Data Field.
-You can add subtotals, grand totals, and page header/footers.
+Additionally, subtotals, grand totals, and page header/footers can be created.